nolanlawson/promise-worker/README.md

 ### Multi-type messages

-If you need to send messages of multiple types to the worker, just add some some type information to the message you send:
+If you need to send messages of multiple types to the worker, just add some type information to the message you send:

 ```js